bioimage-io/spec-bioimage-io/README.md

 Another specialized RDF spec, the [`Collection Resource Description File Specification`](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/collection_spec_latest.md)(`collection RDF`) defines a file format for representing collections of resources for the [BioImage.IO](https://bioimage.io) website.

-## Link between resource items
+## Linking resource items

-You can use `links` which is a list of `id` to other resource items, for example, if you want to associate an applicaiton with a model, you can set the links field of the models like the following:
+You can create links to connect resource items by adding another resource item id to the `links` field.
+For example, if you want to associate an applicaiton with a model, you can set the links field of the models like the following:
 ```yaml
 application:
   - id: HPA-Classification